cpennington/cpennington.github.io/posts/memsee-pt1.md

 ===============

 The first step in any debugging task is gathering information.
-In our case, this was tricky initially, because python has no built-in facility for exporting information about what is using memory in a running process.
+In our case, this was tricky initially, because Python has no built-in facility for exporting information about what is using memory in a running process.
 So, the first step was to integrate such a facility into [edx-platform][].

-In previous investigations of memory usage, I've found [meliae][] to be an extraordinarily useful tool for gathering statistics about the objects resident in memory in a python process.
+In previous investigations of memory usage, I've found [meliae][] to be an extraordinarily useful tool for gathering statistics about the objects resident in memory in a Python process.
 To integrate it into [edx-platform][], I added a signal handler during process startup.

 ~~~ {.python .pre-scrollable .pre-x-scrollable}